Career Advice - creating a Career that Works for You

 Have you ever wondered why you do what you do, what enticed you to do it in the first place?
 Do you enjoy work, or not?
 It's estimated that 85% of people worldwide, hate their job or profession, that was the result of a Gallup poll taken in 2017, a subsequent poll suggests people are however becoming more engaged.
 Are you living to work, or working to live?

-Speaking to people about the subject, it is clear they haven't been happy for some time.
+Career advice and counselling often uncovers that an individual has not been happy in their role for some time.
 They seem to hang on in there, hoping everything will change, become enjoyable and rewarding.
 The problem is, this normally doesn't seem to be how it turns out, it just gets worse.

 We become comfortable, with both our life in general, and our working life, this isn't stimulating for our mind.
 We tend go through the motions, not having to engage our brain too much, the thought of changing that, is off putting.